Get Your Contract Dispute Case Packet — Force Payment Without Court

 The Outcome

 On December 15, 2023, arbitrator Martinez issued a 12-page award ruling largely in favor of Smith.
-The decision required Coastal Builders to complete the remaining work within 60 days without additional charges, awarding Smith damages of $10,000 for breach of contract related to the stoppage of work.
-Coastal Builders was ordered to refund the withheld $45,000 less the $10,000 damages.
+The decision required Coastal Builders to complete the remaining work within 60 days without additional charges, awarding Smith damages of $10,000 for breach of contract related to the stoppage of work. the claimant was ordered to refund the withheld $45,000 less the $10,000 damages.
 The arbitrator also recommended that future contracts explicitly detail force majeure and price adjustment terms to avoid similar disputes.

 Reflections